Niles Charter Township board approves millages for ballot - Leader Publications

 “That’s just how important the upcoming police millage is.
 That’s 402 complains.
 Some of those complaints are not just two minute complaints.
 Some of them take hours,” said township Treasurer Jim Ringler.
 “If that millage doesn’t pass, I mean, this is just what Berrien County [Sheriff’s Office] is doing.
 You still have state police, but if you think they can absorb 402 complaints, that’s not going to happen.”

-Johnson confirmed the situation would not be ideal for the township without the Berrien County Sherrif’s Office responding to calls.
+Johnson said the situation would not be ideal for the township without the Berrien County Sherrif’s Office responding to calls.

 “I heard from someone that the [Michigan State Police] troopers are not to handle calls in the township unless they are priority calls,” Johnson said.